sphinx_gallery_thumbnail_number = 4

 myCDF = n.drawCDF()

-We create a figure with the figure function from Matplotlib, then we add two graphics with the add_subplot function.
+Another method is to create a figure with the figure function from Matplotlib, then add two graphs with the add_subplot function.
 We use the viewer.View function to create the required Matplotlib object.
 Since we are not interested by the output of the View function, we use the dummy variable _ as output.
 The title is finally configured with suptitle.

 fig = plt.figure(figsize=(12, 4))